wendyoutwest/Algolia-FAQ-entry/New FAQ entry.md

 ## Elastic Ranking - tf-idf approach
 The tf-idf approach focuses on searching documents.

 Elastic Search is defined by frequency.
-Depending on how often a search term appears in a result, the terms’ relevancy is determined.
-A tf-idf approach ranks a terms’ significance based on the number of times it appears, which determines the importance of that term.
+Depending on how often a search term appears in a result, the term's relevancy is determined.
+A tf-idf approach ranks a term's significance based on the number of times it appears, which determines the importance of that term.
 The importance is also measured against the number of documents in which a term appears in order to note which terms appear more frequently in general.

 Elastic Search can cover all ranges of applications and large expanses of data including worldwide connections.
 A lot of engineering power is needed to create a successful Elastic Search experience.